 Party responsible for this step: The employee donor

-Once a match-eligible donor submits their initial gift with the nonprofit, they should be prompted (by the organization to which they gave) to see if their donation is match-eligible.
+Once a match-eligible donor submits their initial gift to the nonprofit, they should be prompted (by the organization to which they gave) to see if their donation is match-eligible.
 While some donors may jump straight into the request process, others won’t—and they have up until a specified deadline provided by their employer to complete their submission.

 Once a donor begins the matching gift request process, it should be pretty straightforward.
-Submission instructions should have been provided either by their employer or the nonprofit, which most often lead to an online submission portal where employees complete their requests.
+Submission instructions should have been provided either by their employer or the nonprofit, which most often leads to an online submission portal where employees complete their requests.
 However, some companies still manage their matching gift programs manually with downloadable PDFs or even paper forms.

 Regardless of the format, employees are typically asked for the same basic information: the name, location, and tax ID number of the organization, a copy of their official donation receipt, and other basic details describing their charitable gift.

-Once the employee has provided the requested information, they submit the online (or paper) form to the company, and they’ve completed their part of the matching process!
+Once the employee has provided the requested information, they submit the online (or paper) form to the company, and they’ve completed their part of the matching process.